JimSycurity/LeastPrivilegeSharpHound/README.md

 SharpHound captures local group data via SamConnect().

 Least-privilege collection can be achieved by setting a correctly defined security descriptor in SDDL format in the HKLM:\SYSTEM\CurrentControlSet\Control\Lsa\RestrictRemoteSam registry key on each host.
 The security descriptor must grant the SharpHound collector account Standard_Rights_Read (0x020000).

-This configuration is likely best accomplished via GPP by tier.
+The preferred method of delegating read access to the SharpHound service account is via the GPO setting [Network access: Restrict clients allowed to make remote calls to SAM](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/network-access-restrict-clients-allowed-to-make-remote-sam-calls)

 ## [Session Data](/Sessions/README.md)